Rubus hawaiensis: Description

 Rubus hawaiensis is a deciduous shrub, typically growing as a clump of erect or (when longer) arching canes, 1.5–3 m long.
 The leaves are compound, with three leaflets.
 The fruit is red, large (up to 4 cm long and 2.5 cm wide), and edible but not often eaten, as it is sour and somewhat bitter.

 Although frequently described as prickle-free ("thornless"), and often used as an example of loss of defenses in island plants, most plants do have thin prickles at least when small.
 As the cane grows the outer layer of bark usually sheds, taking the prickles with it.
-Interest in breeding "thornless" varieties of edible raspberries (possibly even with distantly related species since most Rubus readily hybridize) has led to the introduction of several species of continental Rubus species which have since escape cultivation and become serious pests.
-These include the yellow Himalayan raspberry, Rubus ellipticus, and the Florida prickly blackberry, R. penetrans (R. argutus).
+Interest in breeding "thornless" varieties of edible raspberries (possibly even with distantly related species since most Rubus readily hybridize) has led to the introduction of several species of continental Rubus species which have since escaped cultivation and become pests.
+These include the yellow Himalayan raspberry, Rubus ellipticus, and the Florida prickly blackberry, R. argutus.

 Impact

 The presence of invasive alien Rubus species along with two native species has led to a debate on biological control.
 Specifically, whether an agent that might be able to control the alien species should be released even if it may have serious impacts on the native species, if the latter are not part of a major evolutionary diversification and not a major part of most ecosystems.
-Some would argue that it is worth sacrificing a small component in order to save the whole ecosystem, while others say that humans should not be multiplying the damage they have already caused by introducing the aliens.